-A real estate attorney is someone who is licensed to practice real estate law, meaning they have the knowledge and experience to advise parties involved in a real estate transaction, such as a home sale.
+A real estate attorney, also known as a real estate lawyer, is someone who is licensed to practice real estate law, meaning they have the knowledge and experience to advise parties involved in a real estate transaction, such as a home sale or short sale.

 What Does A Real Estate Attorney Do?

 In a home purchase transaction, both the buyer and seller can hire an attorney to represent their interests during the process.
-Or, in the case where an attorney is overseeing a closing where the home is being purchased with a mortgage loan, the attorney may actually represent the mortgage lender.
+Or, in the case where an attorney is overseeing a closing where the home is being purchased with a mortgage loan, the attorney may actually represent the mortgage lender or title company.

 When Do I Need A Real Estate Attorney?

-Depending on your state and locality’s laws and the exact nature of the transaction, you may need to enlist the services of a real estate attorney (and have the cost included in your closing costs), whether you like it or not.
+Depending on your locality, state laws and the exact nature of the transaction, you may need to enlist the services of a real estate attorney (and have the cost included in your closing costs).

 If you end up needing an attorney, whether you’ve decided you want one or your state or lender requires it, there are a few different points during the home buying process where they can come in and provide assistance.
 This can include drafting and finalizing purchase contracts, writing amendments to a standard contract utilized by your real estate agent, completing a title search or conducting the closing.

-- Contractual issues with the purchase: If your home purchase involves any out-of-the-ordinary elements that could complicate your purchase contract, a good real estate attorney can make sure that all your contracts take into account the complexity of your situation as well as help you out if contractual issues arise during the process.
+If your home purchase involves any out-of-the-ordinary elements that could lead to legal issues down the line or complicate your purchase contract, a good real estate attorney can make sure that all your contracts take into account the complexity of your situation as well as help you out if contractual issues arise during the process.

-- Peace of mind: If you just have a feeling that something could go wrong or you want to be sure all your bases are covered, having a lawyer on your side can help give you the confidence that even if the transaction does go awry, you have a legal professional who is looking out for your best interests and can help you work through a tricky situation.
+If you just have a feeling that something could go wrong, you’re not too sure on all the legal considerations when buying a home or you want to be sure all your bases are covered, having a real estate lawyer on your side can be very beneficial.
+With a good legal professional comes the confidence that even if the transaction does go awry, you have someone who is looking out for your best interests and who can help you work through a tricky situation.

 How Much Does A Real Estate Attorney Cost?

 How much you’ll spend paying your real estate attorney (or attorneys) will depend on what services they’ve provided for you and who is responsible for that particular closing cost.
-If your mortgage lender requires an attorney to be present at closing, whether the buyer or seller covers the cost of the closing attorney will depend on how your contract was negotiated.
+If your mortgage lender requires an attorney to be present at closing, whether the buyer or seller covers the cost of the closing attorney will depend on how your real estate contract has been negotiated.

 If you want your own attorney in addition to the one required by your lender, you’ll also pay for any services they provide you.
-How and how much a real estate attorney charges will vary, but here are some basic ranges to give you an idea of what you’ll spend:
+Real estate attorney charges will vary, but here are some basic ranges to give you an idea of what you’ll spend: